Harry Styles Got What For His Birthday From Adele? “Sign Of The Times” Singer Reveals Hilarious Gift From Her

 “For my 21st, she gave me one of her albums, 21,” the “Sign Of The Times ” singer disclosed when he sat down with BBC Radio 1’s Nick Grimshaw for an interview. “[She] said, ‘I did some pretty cool stuff when I was 21, good luck.’
 And I was like, ‘Geez.'”

-Two years later and the two British crooner are still good friends, US Weekly reports.
+Two years later and the two British crooner are still good friends, Us Weekly reported.
 Adele was one of the guests who attended Harry Styles 23rd birthday bash.
 The “Rolling In The Deep” singer reportedly sipped margaritas for most of the night and stood on a couch to watch other performers do karaoke.

 Harry may be on track to do some of that cool stuff that Adele did with 21.
 His first solo single, “Sign Of The Times,” was released on April 7 and it’s already getting rave reviews from fans and critics alike.

-As Inquisitr previously reported, Styles made it to the top of the Itunes charts within 19 minutes of the song being released.
+As the Inquisitr previously reported, Styles made it to the top of the Itunes charts within 19 minutes of the song being released.
 Ironically, this means that he beat Adele’s record of 50 minutes to reach number 1 after a release.

-The song is very reminiscent of indie pop ballads from the sixties and seventies which focused on social commentary about a world in turmoil.
-It looks like Harry is drawing from a similar well of inspiration based on these “Sign Of The Times” lyrics:
+The song is very reminiscent of indie pop ballads from the sixties and seventies, which focused on social commentary about a world in turmoil.
+It looks like Harry is drawing from a similar well of inspiration based on these “Sign Of The Times” lyrics.

 We’ve been here before